Municipal Clerk: James J. Farina, RMC

 In New Jersey residents must be registered to vote 21 days prior to an election.
 You can pick up and return completed voter registration forms to this office or download a voter registration application form.

 If you have any questions about upcoming elections or the registration process please call our office.

 City Ward Maps

 The City of Hoboken is made up of six wards, each with several voting districts.

 Access Public Information

 Click here to download the Film Permit application form.
-You must first bring the completed form to the City Clerk.
-The application must be reviewed by the Police Department (Chief Anthony Falco, (201)-420-2002).
+The application must be reviewed by the Police Department – Chief’s office or a representative (Chief Ken Ferrante, (201)-420-2002).
 The Police Department will explain city rules and the requirements for filming and location of vehicles, equipment, and traffic regulations and will make a recommendation to the Film Commission.
 The Film Commission will review and approve or deny the application.

 The completed application must be returned to the City Clerk at least 3 days (72 Hours) prior to the scheduled filming dates.
 The City will review it and contact the appropriate city officials to verify safety procedures.

 Upon issuance of the film permit by the Clerk’s office there will be a $700.00 fee (as of 4/12/10) due and payable to the City of Hoboken.